swiftlang/swift-evolution/proposals/NNNN-tilde-sendable.md

 ```

-Attempting to explicitly conform (both conditionally and unconditionally) to both `Sendable` and `~Sendable` results in a compile-time error:
+Attempting to unconditionally conform to both `Sendable` and `~Sendable` results in a compile-time error:

 ```swift
 struct Container<T>: ~Sendable {